OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 Good practice to let the reasoner do the work:
 ```
-1) If you have created a logical definition for your term, you should delete the asserted is_a parent by clicking on the X to the right term.
+1) If you create a logical definition for your term, you should delete all redundant, asserted is_a parent relations by clicking on the X to the right of the term.
-2) Once you synchronize the Reasoner, you will see the reasoned classification of your new term, including the inferred is_a parent(s).
-3) If the inferred classification does not contain the correct parentage, or doesn't make sense, then you will need to modify the logical definition.
-4) If an existing term contains a logical definition and still shows an asserted is_a parent in the 'SubClass of' section, you may delete that asserted parent, as well.
+2) If an existing term contains a logical definition and still shows an asserted is_a parent in the 'SubClass of' section, you may delete that asserted parent.
 Just make sure to run the Reasoner to check that the asserted parent is now replaced with the correct reasoned parent(s).
+3) Once you synchronize the Reasoner, you will see the reasoned classification of your new term, including the inferred is_a parent(s).
+4) If the inferred classification does not contain the correct parentage, or doesn't make sense, then you will need to modify the logical definition.
 ```